Scripture Memory System

 • 31 dividers — Numbered 1-31

-Tip: Download this free printable Scripture Memory Box dividers template with everything labeled for you and save some time!
+Tip: Download a free printable Scripture Memory Box dividers template with everything labeled for you and save some time!

-Step Three: Copy onto index cards (or slips of paper) any verses your family already knows.
+Copy onto the index cards any verses your family already knows.
 Record both the reference and the text of the passage.
 If you don’t know any yet, don’t worry — you will very soon.
 Place the verses you already know behind the numbered dividers, distributing them evenly.

-Next write cards or papers for verses you want to memorize.
-Put one verse card or paper behind the Daily divider; this will be the passage you’ll work on memorizing first.
-Then stack the rest of the verses to be learned in front of the Daily divider to learn at a later time.
+Next, make index cards for the verses you want to memorize.
+Put one of these verse cards behind the Daily divider; this will be the passage you’ll work on memorizing first.
+You can stack the rest of the verses to be learned in front of the Daily divider to learn at a later time.
 At the beginning, you won’t have any verses in the Odd and Even or Days of the Week slots.
 Don’t worry, they’ll fill in; see the next two steps.

-Tip: We have free printable verse cards, or you can purchase ready-to-go printed cards in our store.
+Tip: Not sure which verses to memorize?
+Download these free printable verse cards, or purchase ready-to-go printed cards in our store.

 • Daily